 It is important that projects are evaluated and documented in line with HMRC guidelines.
 If the company is claiming up to three projects, it must include details for each one.
 If four or more projects are claimed, it should include all details of at least three to cover 50% or more of the total qualifying R&D costs.
 For those projects that are not documented in applying these guidelines, we would recommend that the index is nevertheless used to provide supportive evidence for inclusion.

-This might indicate that the project is being considered too broadly where, looked at as a whole, there were significant element of routine development?
-If broken down into two or more components some of these elements may be associated with a greater level of scientific or technology uncertainty.
-In which case, there would be merit is evaluating the components separately.
+This might indicate that the project is being considered too broadly where, looked at as a whole, there were significant elements of routine development.
+If broken down into two or more components some of these elements may be associated with a greater level of scientific or technological uncertainty.
+In which case, there would be merit in evaluating the components separately.

 Our recommendation is to make full disclosure at the point of submission.
 FTI Consulting’s evaluation schedules and templates have been developed to address all the key criteria in a concise manner ensuring the level of disclosure is sufficient but not excessive.

 To validate qualifying R&D in areas of uncertainty FTI Consulting have partnered with Patent Attorneys who are trained in interpreting innovation as applied to BEIS Guidelines for R&D. Not only do they bring in an objective 3rd party perspective, they are naturally disposed to identifying innovative qualities, where they exist, in order to support a project.
 There are different options of validation that can be used depending on the scale of the project.
 The output is consequently more certain and robust, putting forward a stronger case where the advance is less clear cut.
 However, there is no guarantee that this will generate a positive outcome.
 Please contact the RDECX team for more information.